fastly/compute-starter-kit-rust-static-content/README.md

 ## Features

-* Authenticate requests to the origin
+- [x] Prefix the backend bucket hostname with your bucket prefix
-* Prefix the backend request path with your bucket prefix
+- [x] Serve a 404 page if the requested page is not found
-* Redirect directory requests to index.html
+- [x] Remove extra headers sent by your storage provider, such as `x-goog-*`
-* Serve a 404 page if the requested page is not found
+- [x] Add Content Security Policy and other security-related headers
-* Remove extra headers sent by your storage provider, such as `x-goog-*`
+- [x] Respond to CORS preflight requests
-* Add caching policy to content
+- [ ] Authenticate requests to the origin with AWS Signature Version 4
-* Normalize query strings
+- [ ] Redirect requests for directories to index.html (TODO: currently no redirect to `/`)
-* Add Content Security Policy and other security-related headers
+- [ ] Add caching policy to content
-* Respond to CORS preflight requests
+- [ ] Add `Link: rel=preload` header to pre-fetch JavaScript and CSS
-* Add `Link: rel=preload` header to pre-fetch JavaScript and CSS
+- [ ] Normalize query strings

 ## Understanding the code